 How Does an Advertising Agency Work and How Should I Choose One?

-Typically an advertising agency creates – and manages the distribution – of advertising materials for multiple, regular business clients.
-Every agency is different, there is no concrete formula for agency setups and usually, the most successful agencies are the most versatile.
-Advertising agencies typically make money by charging their clients for their creative, strategic and administrative services regarding their advertising account.
+At Toronto Creatives, we pride ourselves on being one of the most multi-boutique teams in our industry.
+Advertising agencies typically make money by charging their clients for their creative, strategic, and administrative services regarding their advertising account.
 Some agencies add margins to media buys, some charge a scale fee or even a flat rate.
 Agencies also come in all different sizes from employing five to ten people to have a staff of hundreds.

 The truth is the market has some standardization but each agency typically sets its own rules and policies like any company.
 In larger agencies, creatives and clients are separated by and administrative roles such as an Account Manager.
-While smaller or “Boutique Agencies” employ fewer people, work with fewer clients and usually work directly with their clients, often in a more collaborative way.
+While smaller or “Boutique Agencies” employ fewer people, work with fewer clients, and usually work directly with their clients, often in a more collaborative way.
 The approach and sometimes even the specialty also varies from agency to agency.

 For a Toronto Advertising Agency like Toronto Creatives (maybe only Toronto Creatives) we typically have a detailed intake process.
 We like to know as much about your business, your product, and your process as you’re willing to share.
 We take time to understand what areas you want to grow, what walls your organization may be running into, what sales goals you’re not hitting, how to move more products etc – once we understand this, we can take a step back and objectively develop a high-level strategy based on invested research into your industry; and over 20 years of experience in the advertising and creative industry.
 Based on your goals and project requirements we’ll do our best to put together a proposal that will inform and inspire action.
 We may tell you some stuff you don’t want to hear, but we’ll always be straight forward and we’ll always come with a solution.